lukleh/TwistedBot/README.md

 # Bot/Proxy for Minecraft
 - Support for 1.3.2 protocol version 39
 - Running under [PyPy](http://pypy.org/ "PyPy").
 You can try [CPython](http://python.org/ "CPython"), if you want
+- flake8 clean with long lines

 #### Requirements
 - [PyCrypto](https://www.dlitz.net/software/pycrypto/ "PyCrypto")
 - Rest of the dependencies is included in "libs" directory

 ## Bot
-- Client side artificial player for Minecraft
-- Runs on vanilla server in offline mode
-- No modification on server/client side needed
+- Client side artificial player for Minecraft that runs on vanilla server in offline mode.
+No modification on server/client side needed.
+- Basic pathfinding
+- Solid block awareness
+- Avoiding water, lava, web and cactus
+- Reasonable usage of vines and ladders
+- No active interaction with the world.
+That is no digging, placing blocks, open/close doors, etc.
+- Use signs to set up points to rotate  -> details below
+- Configure using command line arguments or modifying twistedbot/config.py
+- In the idle state bot just stares at you, turning his head and body.

 #### Usage
 By default connects to localhost